ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

 \subsection{Limitations}

-Firstly, although $\sysname$ is faster than TI, it is still not as fast as some encoder-based methods~\cite{gal2023encoder}, given that each iteration of optimizations is calculated on a random step and $\sysname$ learns several token embeddings at different steps.
-Secondly, as shown in Fig.~\ref{fig:limitation}(a), though $\sysname$ can achieve attribute disentanglement, attribute transfer between images with large domain gap is not always visually aesthetic.
-Finally, Fig.~\ref{fig:limitation}(b) shows the results of the cases when dealing with images whose background is composed of similar objects.
-Since the same attribute of the same object is in the same scale, sometimes the attribute modification may act on the background objects, too.
+First, although $\sysname$ is faster than TI~\cite{gal2022TI}, it is still not as fast as some encoder-based methods~\cite{gal2023encoder}, given that each iteration of optimization is calculated on a random step and $\sysname$ learns several token embeddings at different steps.
+Second, as shown in Fig.~\ref{fig:limitation}(a), $\sysname$ can achieve attribute disentanglement, but the attribute transfer between images with large domain gap may not be visually aesthetic.
+Finally, Fig.~\ref{fig:limitation}(b) shows the cases of dealing with images in which the background is composed of similar objects.
+Since the objects of the same category are of similar scales, sometimes the attribute modification may act on the background objects undesirably.